Book Club (film): Sequel

 In June 2019, Mary Steenburgen confirmed news of a sequel.
 In September 2019, producer and co-writer of the film, Erin Simms, offered further confirmation.
-The script was written, but due to the COVID-19 pandemic filming was put back to mid 2021 and the film is expected to be released in 2022.
-It is expected that the characters Diane, Vivian, Sharon, Carol, Mitchell, Arthur, Bruce, Jill and Adrianne will all reappear.
+The script was written, but due to the COVID-19 pandemic filming was put back to mid 2021 and the film was expected to be released in 2022.
+It was expected that the characters Diane, Vivian, Sharon, Carol, Mitchell, Arthur, Bruce, Jill and Adrianne would all reappear.
 In May 2022, Variety announced that the sequel, titled Book Club: The Next Chapter, had begun production with Keaton, Fonda, Bergen, Steenburgen, Garcia, Johnson, and Nelson reprising their roles from the first film.
 Focus Features will replace Paramount as domestic distributor, with Universal Pictures distributing internationally.
-In July 2022, Deadline confirmed that the sequel's release date was set for May 12, 2023.
+In July 2022, Deadline confirmed that the sequel's release date is set for May 12, 2023.